Ethnicity and association football: Australia

 Ethnic minorities were instrumental in establishing the National Soccer League, which lasted from 1977 to 2004 as Australia's top-flight competition; however, clubs such as South Melbourne, Sydney Olympic, Sydney United, Adelaide City and Marconi were met with a policy established by League head David Hill to cut ties with their ethnicity.
-Names such as "Hellas", "Croatia" and "Juventus" were removed from clubs in an attempt to draw new supporters from outside of these ethnic groups, but falling attendances and financial difficulties caused the NSL to be disbanded and eighteen months later, the A-League was launched with a rule forbidding no clubs to have ethnic ties, and several teams, such as Melbourne Victory and Central Coast Mariners, were newly created.
-Almost all of the old NSL powerhouses are now dominating their respective state leagues and the Football Australia's ethnic banning policy was recently overtuned on the basis of being discriminatory.
+Names such as "Hellas", "Croatia" and "Juventus" were removed from clubs in an attempt to draw new supporters from outside of these ethnic groups, but falling attendances and financial difficulties caused the NSL to be disbanded.
+Eighteen months later, the A-League was launched with the National Club Identity Policy, a rule forbidding clubs from having ethnic ties, and several teams, such as Melbourne Victory and Central Coast Mariners, were newly created.
+Almost all of the old NSL powerhouses are now dominating their respective state leagues and the National Club Identity Policy was overturned in 2019 on the basis of being discriminatory.